kukulaka/air-quality/README.md

 I have included the typical project structure I use.
 Some of these directrories will be empty due to this being a small project.

 ## Http Requests
 [Axios](https://www.npmjs.com/package/axios) was used for Http requests.
-The base url for the Air Quality API is stored in the env file. **Have included an example env in the repo, but this would not normally be pushed to the repo!**.
-The swagger for the air quality API can be found at [https://docs.openaq.org/](https://docs.openaq.org/).
+The base url for the Air Quality API is stored in the env file. **Have included an example env in the repo, but this would not normally be pushed to the repo!** The swagger for the air quality API can be found at [https://docs.openaq.org/](https://docs.openaq.org/).

 ## Tests
 These can be found in the `__tests__` directory.
 Tests can be ran using `yarn test` and `yarn test:watch`.
 [Jest](https://jestjs.io/) to run tests and [Enzyme](https://enzymejs.github.io/enzyme/) for mocking.
 More tests should be included than this :smiley: